Inline6ix/capstone/doc/blog - Copy.md

 # Can we predict?

-### Model Selection
+### Model Selection: A Baseline with State-of-the-Art Binding Prediction

-To establish a baseline for performance, a random forest classifier will be fit to the following features:
+To establish a robust baseline, we first develop a Random Forest classifier.
+This model incorporates a crucial feature: predicted binding affinity scores (`Score_BA`) derived from `netMHCpan`, a state-of-the-art algorithm for MHC binding prediction.
+By including this, our baseline leverages existing sophisticated domain knowledge.
+The full feature set includes:

 -   Average Hydrophobicity
 -   Molecular Weight